hugo-sid/hugo-admonitions/README.md

 Inspiration from [mdbook-admonish](https://tommilligan.github.io/mdbook-admonish/).

 > [!IMPORTANT]
 > The minimum required Hugo version is `0.140.0`.
 If you find that features work correctly locally but not on your deployed GitHub Pages site (e.g., admonition colors are wrong), the most likely reason is that the `HUGO_VERSION` specified in your GitHub Actions workflow file (usually under `.github/workflows/`) is lower than `0.140.0`.
-Please update it in your workflow's build step.

 ## Table of Contents